fabulous-dev/Fabulous/.github/GETTING_STARTED.md

 | templates | The files used to create the `dotnet` templates (e.g. `fabulous-xf-app`) |
 | tools | The tools used to create Fabulous.XamarinForms.
 Most notably the bindings generator. |

+Then, since Xamarin.Forms has tens of controls with each tens of properties/events, with a new release each month or so, it is really difficult to follow and write the appropriate XF bindings manually to make it compatible with Fabulous.
+To help with that, a tool called Fabulous.XamarinForms.Generator (relying on Fabulous.CodeGen) is used to automate the generation of those bindings at build time, via a JSON file (which can be found in the Fabulous.XamarinForms project).

-Then, unlike the other libraries, Fabulous.XamarinForms compiles 2 projects into a single NuGet package: Fabulous.XamarinForms and Fabulous.XamarinForms.Core.
+To support this automated code generation, unlike the other libraries, Fabulous.XamarinForms compiles 2 projects into a single NuGet package: Fabulous.XamarinForms and Fabulous.XamarinForms.Core.

-The Core project is where you can work (addition, deletion, etc.).
-The other project is only there to bundle the Core files along with the generated XF bindings (produced by Fabulous.XamarinForms.Generator) in a NuGet package.
+The Core project is where you can make changes (addition, deletion, etc.).
+The other project is only there to bundle the Core files along with the generated XF bindings in a NuGet package.

 ## Building